btrettel/flt/to-do.md

     - Would be advantageous to only have needed derivatives for the iteration and add additional derivatives for the final run.
     - Can return solutions for arbitrary arrays.
     - <https://twitter.com/chenna1985/status/1802660023010513012>
-- How to do pure Monte Carlo uncertainty propagation?
-Include the RNG type in the MC derived type?
-So I need a thread-safe seed generator first.
 - ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
     - Make ga.f90 use rngmod.f90.
     - herrera_tackling_1998